 No wonder “Joe and the cops found themselves dancing opposites in a fever-paced MAMBO TO MURDER!”

 Obviously we all have to read this immediately!
-And it looks like we won’t have to look very hard for it — it’s been recently reprinted by the folks at Wildside Press.
+And it looks like we won’t have to look very hard for it — it was reprinted by the folks at Wildside Press.

 ABOUT THE AUTHOR